-As reported in Section 4.3, prior to the latest board election, the outgoing Board of Directors published its opinion on the future size and composition of the board and presented it to the shareholders ahead of the Annual General Meeting of 15 April 2021.
+As reported in Section 3.4.3, prior to the latest board election, the outgoing Board of Directors published its opinion on the future size and composition of the board and presented it to the shareholders ahead of the Annual General Meeting of 15 April 2021.
 The opinion also addressed the professional qualifications, experience, and skills expected of directors, including in light of the Company's size, complexity and strategy.

-The current composition of the Board of Directors, also complies with legislation on gender equality (Law 160/2019, i.e. the Budget Law that amended Arts.
+The current composition of the Board of Directors, which reflects the opinion of the outgoing Board of Directors, also complies with legislation on gender equality (Law 160/2019, i.e. the Budget Law that amended Arts.
 147-ter, par.
 1-ter and 148, para.
 1-bis TUF, introduced by Law 120/2011), based on which at least two fifths of the Board members have to be of the less represented gender, rounded up to the nearest whole number (this quota is applicable for six terms in a row, starting with the first board election after the Budget Law came into effect).